 Global Future Silver Production At Risk

 As the global markets finally succumb to the massive amount of debt, economic activity is going to plummet.
-This will have a negative impact on most energy, metals and commodity prices.
-Thus, production of base metals will decline significantly.
-This will impact the production of silver the most as the majority comes as a by-product of zinc, lead and copper production.
+This will have a negative impact on most energy, metals, and commodity prices.
+Thus, the production of base metals will decline significantly.
+This will impact the production of silver the most as the majority comes as a by-product of zinc, lead, and copper production.

-According to the World Silver Survey, 34% of silver production came as a by-product of zinc and lead mie supply, while 22% came as a by-product of copper production.
-Thus, 56% of global silver production is a result of copper, zinc and lead production:
+According to the World Silver Survey, 34% of silver production came as a by-product of zinc and lead mine supply, while 22% came as a by-product of copper production.
+Thus, 56% of global silver production is a result of copper, zinc, and lead production: